oehrlis/docker/samples/tdehsm/doc/tde_hsm_migration.md

 1. Check PKCS#11 library installation and registration
 2. Set wallet type to `HSM` in TDE configuration
+3. Restart database
-3. Migrate keys from software to HSM
+4. Migrate keys from software to HSM
-4. Enable auto-login for the HSM
+5. Create an EXTERNAL STORE for the HSM password
-5. Restart database
+6. Restart database
-6. Verify wallet and key status
+7. Verify wallet and key status

 ## 🔍 Step 1: Check PKCS#11 Library